AntreasAntoniou/DAGAN/README.md

 ## Additional generated data not shown in the paper

 For further generated data please visit
-<a href="https://drive.google.com/drive/folders/1IqdhiQzxHysSSnfSrGA9_jKTWzp9gl0k?usp=sharing" target="_blank">my google drive folder</a>
+<a href="https://drive.google.com/drive/folders/1IqdhiQzxHysSSnfSrGA9_jKTWzp9gl0k?usp=sharing" target="_blank">my google drive folder</a>.

 ## Acknowledgements

 Special thanks to the CDT in Data Science at the University of Edinburgh for providing the funding and resources for this project.
-Furthermore, special thanks to my colleague James Owers for reviewing this code and providing improvements and suggestions.
+Furthermore, special thanks to my colleagues James Owers, Todor Davchev, Elliot Crowley and Gavin Gray for reviewing this code and providing improvements and suggestions.